Key Information

 If you are concerned that a child is in immediate danger you should call 999.

-Safeguarding Children Boards
+Local Safeguarding Children Boards

 More information is available on both the Leicester City and Leicestershire & Rutland Local Safeguarding Children Boards.